-Referring to a single baseline for all patients is a recipe for inaccurate assessments.
+Using a single baseline for all patients is a recipe for inaccurate assessments, and could spell disaster.
 Though healthy adults take in 12-18 breaths per minute, infants and children breathe more rapidly.
 Older adults with respiratory disorders may likewise breathe more quickly.

 It’s important to be mindful of how both context and individual factors can affect a respiratory assessment.
 For example:

 - A person experiencing anxiety—as most people will be when facing a medical emergency—may breathe more rapidly, have higher blood pressure, or take in less oxygen.

 - Neurological impairments such as dementia or brain injuries can make it more difficult for a patient to clear the airway.

 - Mental health factors can affect respiratory and cardiac function.
 A person with an anxiety disorder may breathe irregularly during a moment of panic.

 Remember that input from observers may not always be reliable.
 Teachers may not have accurate medical histories for their students.
 Police who call EMS for an arrestee may think the person is faking or be unable to provide complete information.
 When relying on details from observers, be mindful of how context can affect and undermine this information.